dzbeck/multiscanner/docs/arch.rst

 1. The user submits a sample file through the Web UI (or REST API).
 2. The Web UI (or REST API):
    a.
 Stores the file in the distributed file system (GlusterFS)
    b.
 Places the task on the task queue (Celery)
    c.
 Adds an entry to the task management database (PostgreSQL)
-3. A worker node: &nbsp;
+3. A worker node:
-   a\.
-Pulls the task from the Celery task queue  &nbsp;
+   a.
+Pulls the task from the Celery task queue
-   b\.
-Retrieves the corresponding sample file from the GlusterFS via its SHA256 value  &nbsp;
+   b.
+Retrieves the corresponding sample file from the GlusterFS via its SHA256 value
-   c\.
-Analyzes the file  &nbsp;
+   c.
+Analyzes the file
-   d\.
-Generates a JSON blob and indexes it into Elasticsearch  &nbsp;
+   d.
+Generates a JSON blob and indexes it into Elasticsearch
-   e\.
-Updates the task management database with the task status ("complete")  &nbsp;
+   e.
+Updates the task management database with the task status ("complete")
 4. The Web UI (or REST API):
    a.
 Gets report ID associated with the Task ID
    b.
 Pulls analysis report from the Elasticsearch datastore